mdche001/EC601_Utility_poles/README.md

 The aim of getStreetviewImage.py is downloading images as training and testing samples based on input location information.<br>
 This code will grab nearby streetview images and record camera parameter into a json file.<br>

+## Running the model

+### Main doc is Train.py
+If the train foder, which can be found in data foder, have enough pictures, just run the Train.py.
+### Raw Detection
+Tensorflow-1.9
+AlexNet
+### BoundingBox
+Darkflow

 ## 3D Model